garysassano/serverless-otlp-forwarder/packages/node/exporter/README.md

 # @dev7a/otlp-stdout-exporter

 OpenTelemetry OTLP exporter that writes to stdout: the telemetry data is serialized using OTLP JSON or Protobuf encoding, and then written to stdout within a structured JSON object.
-In a AWS Lambda serverless environment, the data is captured by CloudWatch and can be consumed by the Lambda OTLP Forwarder, to be forwarded to a OTEL collector or your telemetry platform.
+In a AWS Lambda serverless environment, the data is captured by CloudWatch and can be consumed by the Serverless OTLP Forwarder, to be forwarded to a OTEL collector or your telemetry platform.

 > [!IMPORTANT]
 > This package is highly experimental and should not be used in production.
 Contributions are welcome.